Is Kiln-dried Sand Needed for Landscaping Non-infill Artificial Grass?

 Most of the well established professional artificial installation companies sand dress their grasses.

 It tends to be companies that only sell grass and don’t offer installation that say it isn’t required to make it appear easier to install for the DIY market.
-Therefore a lot of landscapers and inexperienced newcomers have copied this mis-advice and say thatched grasses do not need sand, whilst never actually ever sand dressing the artificial turf and discovering the advantages
+Therefore a lot of landscapers and inexperienced newcomers have copied this mis-advice and say thatched grasses do not need sand, whilst never actually ever sand dressing the artificial turf and discovering the advantages - Restricted drainage

 Myth – The sand can clog the drainage holes in the grass.

-Truth – Kiln-dried sand is permeable and water passes through easily, it actually aids drainage by preventing yarn flattening
+Truth – Kiln-dried sand is permeable and water passes through easily, it actually aids drainage by preventing yarn flattening - You could get messy

 Myth – Sand infill will get everywhere!